hybridink/hybrid.ink/submit/anthologies/forward-looking/sex/index.md

 ## About the anthology

 *Forward-Looking: Sex* is an anthology of short fiction edited by Madison Scott-Clary.
 It will comprise several pieces from diverse authors.
-The anthology will be released in both physical and E-Book formats, and will be available to download for Kickstarter backers.
+The anthology will be released in both physical and e-book formats, as well as, depending on interest, audiobook format.

-Submissions are not yet open, pending completion of the Kickstarter campaign, but here is what {{site.brand}} will be looking for:
+Here is what {{site.brand}} will be looking for:

 Submission content
 :   We are looking for short story submissions that explore the shape of sex and sexuality in the decades and centuries to come.
 There is no restriction on gender of characters or perceived orientation, including anywhere on the asexuality spectrum.
 Neither is there a restriction on the sexual content of the story.
 Do keep in mind that *Forward-Looking: Sex* is, at it's core, an anthology about sex.